The Personal Shopper

 I'd love to keep in touch.
 Sign up to my newsletter and I'll let you know about future book and events plans.

 My heroines are making their way through the world.
-Some are raising families and negotiating the world of work; some are still at school.
-All are living through turmoil and drama, they’re falling in and out of love, mending their hearts, leaning on their friends, starting over, or simply carrying on.
+Some are raising families and managing the world of work; Annie Valentine lives and breathes family and fashion, while the St Jude’s girls are still in the teenage meltdown that is school.
+Nicole of Cross My Heart is trying to make sense of being young during the Second World War.
+All of my leading ladies or lassies are living through turmoil and drama, they’re falling in and out of love, mending their hearts, leaning on their friends, starting over, or simply carrying on.